rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 `default\_time\_zone` parameter to the offset from UTC.
 (For example, `-6:00` for CST.)

-For more information, see [Setting the time zone for a Cloud Databases instance](/how-to/setting-the-time-zone-for-a-cloud-databases-instance).
+For more information, see [Set the time zone for a Cloud Databases instance](/how-to/setting-the-time-zone-for-a-cloud-databases-instance).

 #### Do you support importing and exporting data into the database?